China Lifts Punitive Tariffs On Australian Wine - UrduPoint

 China said Thursday it would lift punitive tariffs on Australian wine, as trade ties improve between the two countries after years of tension, with Canberra soon afterwards announcing it would drop its case against Beijing at the World Trade Organization

-But trade restrictions have tapered since Australia's centre-left government won election in 2022 and adopted a less confrontational approach.

-"In view of changes in the market situation of the relevant wines in China, it is no longer necessary to impose anti-dumping duties and anti-subsidy duties on imports of the relevant wines originating in Australia," the Chinese commerce ministry said in a statement, adding that the tariffs would be lifted on Friday.
+"In view of changes in the market, situation of the relevant wines in China, it is no longer necessary to impose anti-dumping duties and anti-subsidy duties on imports of the relevant wines originating in Australia," the Chinese commerce ministry said in a statement.
+It added that the tariffs would be lifted on Friday.

 Tariffs and barriers have already been removed for commodities including Australian coal, timber and barley.